The 25 best video game stories to play right now

 Platforms: PC, PS4, PS5, Xbox One, Xbox Series X/S, Switch

 Marvel's Guardians of the Galaxy takes you on one memorable journey across the cosmos.
 Taking on the role of StarLord, the story is full of action, laughs, and moments that may even make you shed some tears.
-Brilliantly capturing the humor and sense of fun the ragtag crew are so known for, each character brings something to the table, with choices put front and center that allow you to shape how the adventure unfolds.
-There's so much heart to the story, and many moments that will stay with you as you try to navigate a series of chaotic events.
-The experience really shines aboard the Milano ship you and your ragtag crew call home in the galaxy.
-Every inch of the Milano really feels like a lived-in space, with excellent environmental storytelling building up a picture of your shipmates personalities.
+Brilliantly capturing the humor and sense of fun, the ragtag crew is so known for, each character brings something to the table, with choices put front and center that allows you to shape how the adventure unfolds.

-Read our Marvel's Guardians of the Galaxy review
+Read our Marvel's Guardians of the Galaxy review.

 24. Final Fantasy 6